mr-robot-abhi/MERN_chat_app/README.md

 ## 🛠️ Configuration

-Set up your `.env` file with the following variables:
+Edit your `.env` file with the following variables:

 ```plaintext
 PORT=your_port